-The festival features two days of racing woolly worms, aka woollybear caterpillars, which crowds cheer for their favorite.
-The 2019 festival takes place Oct.
-19-20 and the dates for the 2020 festival are Oct.
-17-18.
+The festival features two days of racing woolly worms, aka woollybear caterpillars, with crowds cheering on their favorites.

 Races are held throughout the day Saturday and Sunday at Historic Banner Elk School in the heart of downtown.
 The overall winner of Saturday’s races earns a $1,000 grand prize and the honor of predicting the winter weather for North Carolina’s High Country.

 While Sunday’s races don’t involve forecasting privileges, participants still vie for prestige, along with a $500 prize.

 “It’s really an all-American small town at its best,” says Mary Jo Brubaker, festival chairperson.
 “As a society, we go to such extremes to entertain people these days, but the down-home simplicity of this festival is wonderfully refreshing.”

 The quirky weather-forecasting tradition comes from mountain lore that says the 13 segments of a woollybear caterpillar represent the 13 weeks of winter.
 Black bands mean cold, snowy weeks, while brown bands indicate warmer conditions.
 However, each woolly worm sports a different color pattern, so the festival was started in 1978 to determine which worm provides the official forecast.

 All attendees are welcome to race a woolly worm.
 They may bring their own or purchase one from the local PTO.
 Races take place in heats of 25 contestants.
 Each worm inches its way up a string as its owner coaxes and cheers.
 The first to the finish line advances to the next round.